Davidachoy/Base-De-Datos-2/Resumen1.md

 ## Amazon Redshift Deep Dive
+### Performance
+#### High performing hardware
+Amazon Redshift offers a high speed performace workload that require large amount of compute capacity.
+#### AQUA
+Is a distributed and hardware-accelerated cache that enables Amazon Redshift to run up to ten times faster than any other cloud data warehouse.
+#### Materialized views
+Amazon Redshift materialized views enable to achive faster analytical workloads such as dashboarding, quearies and ELT data processing jobs
+### Durability and Availability
+Amazon detects and replace any failed node in the data cluster.
 ## Operations
 ### Ideal Usage Patterns
 Amazon Redshift is a good service for OLAP.
 Business use this service for: